-The school recognises that many pupils will have unlimited and unrestricted access to the internet via mobile phone networks.
-This means that some pupils, may use mobile technology to facilitate child-on-child abuse, access inappropriate or harmful content or otherwise misuse mobile technology.

-The improper use of mobile technology by pupils, whether this occurs in or out of school, will be dealt with under the school's Behaviour Policy and / or Safeguarding and Child Protection Policy as is appropriate in the circumstances.
-The improper use of mobile technology by staff will be dealt with under staff disciplinary procedures and Part 4 of KCSIE, as appropriate.
+In designing this policy, the school has considered the "4Cs" outlined in KCSIE (content, contact, conduct and commerce) as the key areas of risk.
+However, the school recognises that many pupils will have unlimited and unrestricted access to the internet via mobile phone networks.
+This means that some pupils, may use mobile technology to facilitate child-on-child abuse, access inappropriate or harmful content or otherwise misuse mobile technology whilst at school.
+The improper use of mobile technology by pupils, in or out of school, will be dealt with under the school's Behaviour Policy and / or Safeguarding and Child Protection Policy as is appropriate in the circumstances.

-4. Roles and responsibilities in relation to online safety
+3. Roles and responsibilities in relation to online safety

-All staff, governors and visitors have a responsibility to follow the school's Safeguarding and Child Protection policy in order to protect children from all forms of abuse and make appropriate referrals.
-The following roles and responsibilities must be read in conjunction with the Safeguarding and Child Protection Policy.
+All staff, governors and visitors have responsibilities under the Child Protection and Safeguarding policy to protect children from abuse and make appropriate referrals.
+The following roles and responsibilities must be read in in line with the Safeguarding and Child Protection Policy.

-4.1 The Governing Body
+3.1.
+The Governing Body

 The Governing Body has overall leadership responsibility for safeguarding as outlined in the Safeguarding and Child Protection Policy.

-Governors will ensure that:
+The Governing Body of the school is responsible for the approval of this policy and for reviewing its effectiveness at least annually.

-- the school keeps up to date with emerging risks and threats through technology use - the school provides regular updates to the Board about risks and any incidents - pupils are educated on all aspects of online safety appropriate to their age - data protection awareness and training is provided so all staff are alert to the need to protect personal data processed by the school - Staff training, both at induction and with updates at regular intervals, ensures that: - all staff, in particular the DSL and Senior Leadership Team are adequately trained about online safety; - all staff are aware of the expectations, applicable roles and responsibilities in relation to filtering and monitoring and how to raise to escalate concerns when identified; - staff are aware of the school procedures and policies that should be followed in the event of the abuse or suspected breach of online safety in connection to the school.
+The Governing Body will ensure that all staff undergo safeguarding and child protection training, both at induction and with updates at regular intervals, to ensure that:

+- all staff, in particular the DSL and Senior Leadership Team are adequately trained about online safety; - all staff are aware of the expectations, applicable roles and responsibilities in relation to filtering and monitoring and how to raise to escalate concerns when identified; - staff are aware of the school procedures and policies that should be followed in the event of the abuse or suspected breach of online safety in connection to the school.